Natavan Habibi

-Natavan Habibi (born 20 May 1981) is an Azerbaijani singer, actress, and television presenter.
+Natavankhanim Shamil qizi Habibova (born 20 May 1981), known professionally as Natavan Habibi and Nataone, is an Azerbaijani singer, actress, and television presenter.

-Biography
+Early life

 Habibi was born on 20 May 1981 in Krasnovodsk, Turkmenistan.
 In 1987, she went to the first grade of school number 12.
 She later graduated from a 9-year music school.
 In August 1996, she moved to Baku with her family.

+Career

 In 1999, Habibi met Vagif Gerayzadeh and started working in the pop group W-Trio together with Roya Aykhan and Elnara Khalilova.
-She started her solo career in 2006.
-The first solo song was "Men Sani Itirse".
-The first music video was shot for this song.
-The video for the song "Ulduzlar yandı" (The stars are lit) was shot in Italy.
+She started her solo career in 2006 and her first solo song was "Men Sani Itirse".
+The first music video was shot for this song while the video for the song "Ulduzlar yandı" (The stars are lit) was shot in Italy.
 Habibi achieved greater success with her music video, and her first album was also associated with the title of this song.
 Habibi, who stood out for her style, later made interesting clips for the songs "Sadəcə bulud", "Ehtiyacim var" and "Etirazim var" in Moscow.
 She was the host of several programs.